AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Results and Discussions

-Finally, the severity impact of the seven challenging factors is measured with respect to the six AI ethics principles (see Figure \ref{Fig:SurveyFindings} (c)).
+We selected the most frequently reported seven challenging factors and six principles discussed in our SLR study \cite{AR13}.
+The aim is to investigate the severity impact of the seven challenges \textit{(i.e., lack of ethical knowledge, vague principles, highly general principles, conflict in practice, interpret principles differently, lack of technical understanding, and extra constraints)} across the six AI ethics principles \textit{(i.e. transparency, privacy, accountability, fairness, autonomy, and explainability)}.
+The survey participants were asked to rate the severity impact using the Likert scale: short-term (insignificant, minor, moderate) and long-term (major, and catastrophic) (see Figure \ref{Fig:SurveyFindings}(c)).
+The results revealed that most challenges have long-term impacts on the principles (major, and catastrophic).

 For the \textit{transparency} principle, we noticed that the challenging factor \textit{interpret principles differently} has significant long-term impacts, and 77\% (i.e., 50\% major, and 27\% catastrophic) of the survey participants agreed to it.
 The interpretation of ethical concepts can change for a group of people and individuals.
 For instance, the practitioners might perceive \textit{transparency} differently (more focused on technical aspects) than law and policymakers, who have broad social concerns.
 Furthermore, \textit{lack of ethical knowledge} has a short-term impact on the \textit{transparency} principle, and it is evident from the survey findings supported by 52\% (7\% insignificant, 25\% minor, and 20\% moderate) responses.
 Lack of knowledge could be instantly covered by attaining knowledge, understanding, and awareness of transparency concepts.